-Promote liaison on health and safety matters between the Company and others working on the site.
+Promote liaison on health and safety matters between Feltham Construction Ltd and others working on the site.

 Reprimand any member of staff failing to discharge satisfactorily their responsibilities for health and safety.

 Support arrangements for funds and facilities to meet the requirements of the Company Policy.